• Skip to Content

 • A resume or curriculum vitae which should include all formal education, any professional internship or work experiences, undergraduate activities, and any research projects completed to date.

-• A statement of interest/purpose (2-3 pages) must identify the applicant’s reasons for pursuing the M.A. in Communication Studies, the reasons for obtaining this degree at West Virginia University and indicate why attaining the M.A. in Communication Studies at WVU is vital to the accomplishment of the applicant’s career goals.
+• A statement of interest/purpose (2-3 pages) must identify the applicant’s reasons for pursuing the M.A. in Strategic Organizational Communication, the reasons for obtaining this degree at West Virginia University and indicate why attaining the M.A. in Strategic Organizational Communication at WVU is vital to the accomplishment of the applicant’s career goals.

 List of Admission Requirements for the Ph.D.: